Onduparaka FC: 2017–18 season

 On 27 January 2018, FUFA awarded Onduparaka a walkover into the 2018 Uganda Cup round of 32 after opponents Light S.S. did not appear.

-Onduparaka drew 0–0 with Express in a game that featured a female linesman on 10 February 2018.
-The following Tuesday, they were beaten 2–0 by Vipers in Kajjansi (Sebwato got a yellow card in the 45th minute) before losing 3–2 to 10-man Soana in the Stanbic Uganda Cup.
+Onduparaka drew 0–0 with Express on 10 February 2018.
+The following Tuesday, they were beaten 2–0 by Vipers in Kajjansi before losing 3–2 to 10-man Soana in the Stanbic Uganda Cup.

 On 20 February 2018, Ondu beat BUL FC 1–0 in Arua courtesy of former Express player Yafesi Mubiru's first goal for the Caterpillars.
 Ondu visited Kyabazinga Stadium on 3 March 2018 but trailed Jinja Kirinya SS at halftime.
 The goal was scored by former Caterpillar Fred Adaku.
-On 10 March 2018, the first time Onduparaka FC lost at home in the Uganda Premier League, beaten 0–1 by record champions SC Villa.
+On 10 March 2018, the first time Onduparaka FC lost at home in the Uganda Premier League, beaten 0–1 by SC Villa.
 Ondu remained with 29 points after 20 games and in 6th place.

-The following week after fans accused him together with some players of not giving their all for the team, Head Coach Livingstone Mbabazi parted ways with Onduparaka FC.
-In a public statement, the Management of Onduparaka FC reported that they asked Livingstone "to step aside with immediate effect from (the) UPL Matchday 21 Clash with UPDF (14 March 2018) until further notice."
+The following week after criticism from fans, Head Coach Livingstone Mbabazi parted ways with Onduparaka FC.
+In a public statement, the team management reported that they asked Livingstone "to step aside with immediate effect from (the) UPL Matchday 21 Clash with UPDF (14 March 2018) until further notice."

-In his absence, the technical bench comprising Leo Adraa, Simeon Masaba, Moses Oloya, Morris Adiga and Ramathan Musema would take care of the team.
+In his absence, the technical bench comprising Leo Adraa, Simeon Masaba, Moses Oloya, Morris Adiga and Ramathan Musema took care of the team.
 Ondu drew 0–0 in Bombo after a goal was cancelled, penalty denied and woodwork hit in the last minutes.
-On Good Friday 30 March 2018, two first half goals by Viane and a second half goal by Okhuti gave Onduparaka a 3–0 victory over Masavu FC.
+On 30 March 2018, two first half goals by Viane and a second half goal by Okhuti gave Onduparaka a 3–0 victory over Masavu FC.

 It was the first three-goal margin home win for the Caterpillars in the Uganda Premier League.
 A 40th-minute goal on 4 April 2018 from Viane Sekajugo gave Ondu a 1–0 win at Proline FC's Startimes Stadium Lugogo, Kampala.
 OFC hosted Maroons on 9 April 2018 in Arua, but the game remained locked at 0–0.
 On 17 April 2018, Ondu hosted defending champions KCCA FC who took their starman Muhammad Shaban.
-When he scored in the first half, KCCA manager Mike Mutebi looked quite satisfied but Viane equalised for the hosts after the restart; game ended 1–1.
+He scored in the first half but Viane equalised for the hosts after the restart; game ended 1–1.